Completing Networks by Learning Local Connection Patterns

 \section{Abstract}

 Network completion is a harder problem than link prediction because it does not only try to infer missing links but also nodes.
-Different methods have been proposed to solve this problem, but none of them employed the pattern similarity of parts of the graph.
-In this paper, we propose a model to use the learned pattern of connections from the observed part of the network based on the Graph Auto-Encoder framework equipped with Graph Isomorphism Network model and generalize these patterns to complete the whole graph.
-Experiments and analysis on synthetic and real-world datasets from different domains show that competitive performance can be achieved by C-GIN with less information being needed, and higher accuracy compared with baseline prediction models in most cases can be obtained.
+Different methods have been proposed to solve this problem, but few of them employed structural information - the similarity of local connection patterns.
+In this paper, we propose a model named C-GIN to capture the local structural patterns from the observed part of a network based on the Graph Auto-Encoder framework equipped with Graph Isomorphism Network model and generalize these patterns to complete the whole graph.
+Experiments and analysis on synthetic and real-world networks from different domains show that competitive performance can be achieved by C-GIN with less information being needed, and higher accuracy compared with baseline prediction models in most cases can be obtained.
 We further proposed a metric "Reachable Clustering Coefficient(CC)" based on network structure.
 And experiments show that our model perform better on a network with higher Reachable CC.